trxumx/traitor/README.md

 # Traitor

+This part was modified by trxumx:
-Modified by trxumx
+1. Modified by trxumx
-trxumx was here
+2. trxumx was here

 Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: